0xnirmal/Sample-Progression-Discovery/README.md

 ### Figure 0: SPD Methods ###
 ![figure0]

-Since this is a fairly long, multifaceted process and were only given four hours- I chose to replicate steps 4 and 1 and compare that with the results from the provided software package.
+Since this is a fairly long, multifaceted process and we were only given four hours- I chose to replicate steps 4 and 1 and compare with the results from the provided software package.
 The software package includes a simulated data file on cell progression, which I used in all of my methods.

 ## Replicating Step 4- Reconstructing an overall MST based on all the genes of all the selected modules ##